How Can I Tell If I Need a Turbinectomy?

 A turbinectomy can be ideal for helping to alleviate breathing problems and other symptoms of swollen turbinates within the nose.
 Dr. Shah and his team at Shah Aesthetic Surgery can work with you to provide an accurate treatment option that is best for you.
 During a consultation, we’ll be able to determine if surgery is needed or if a more conservative approach is suitable.

-At Shah Aesthetic Surgery in Denver, CO, Dr. Manish Shah and the rest of the staff are dedicated to providing the very best in plastic surgery to give you the look you’ve always wanted.
+At Shah Aesthetic Surgery in South Denver, Dr. Manish Shah and the rest of the staff are dedicated to providing the very best in plastic surgery to give you the look you’ve always wanted.
 Dr. Shah believes in the informed patient and only performs natural-looking surgeries.
 If you feel like turbinectomy is the right procedure for you, contact Dr. Shah for a comprehensive consultation today.